TheMadman/descent-xml/README.md

 ### Configuration

-XMLTree and libadt will both build with default compiler options, but they tag external functions with `XMLTREE_EXTERNAL` and `EXTERNAL` macros, respectively.
+XMLTree and libadt will both build with default compiler options, but they tag external functions with `XMLTREE_EXPORT` and `EXPORT` macros, respectively.

 For debugging, defaults are fine: